-7 Ways to Improve Local SEO & Attract New Business
+7 Ways To Improve Local SEO & Attract New Business

 These questions are a great way to encourage new business from local searchers.
 Questions are likely to be asked by people who have never visited that business before but are in your target market.

-They are already engaging with the brand, but need a bit more information before they commit to a visit.
+They are already engaging with the brand but need a bit more information before they commit to a visit.

 For Your Own Listing

-On your own GMB profile, you can use this opportunity to converse with a potential local consumer who is far down the conversion funnel.
+On your own GBP, you can use this opportunity to converse with a potential local consumer who is far down the conversion funnel.

 If they are at the stage where they have found you and are considering you enough to ask some questions, a thoughtful response may be all it takes to see them walk through your doors.

-On a Competitor’s Listing
+On A Competitor’s Listing

 Look at what questions your competitors’ customers and potential customers are asking.
 Use this to better fill out the information on your own profile and website.